PritamSarma/huffman_compressor/README.md

 dist/gui.exe

-Double-click it — the full app launches instantly with no terminal window.
+Double-click it — the full app launches instantly with no terminal window.<br>

 ---

 ## 🧩 Supported File Types
 | Type | Example |
 |------|---------|